feathersjs/docs/guides/security.md

 - Escape any HTML and JavaScript to avoid XSS attacks.
 - Escape any SQL (typically done by the SQL library) to avoid SQL injection.
 - JSON Web Tokens (JWT's) are only signed.
 They are **not** encrypted.
 Therefore, the payload can be examined on the client.
 This is by design. **DO NOT** put anything that should be private in the JWT `payload` unless you encrypt it first.
-- Don't use a weak `secret` for you token service.
+- Don't use a weak `secret` for your token service.
 The generator creates a strong one for you automatically.
 No need to change it.

 ## Technologies used